 Dr. Knapp’s philosophy of liberal arts education extends to the value he places on diversity and inclusion.
 At Hope College, where he achieved annual goals for greater student diversity while also raising the academic profile of incoming classes, he was respected by the college’s students, faculty and alumni for fostering a culture of inclusion, respect and support, especially for students and employees from underrepresented groups.
 While in Atlanta, he founded and led the Diversity Management Network, a five-year, grant-funded consortium involving leaders of more than 40 of the region’s largest employers.
 His diversity advocacy was recognized in 2013 with the Urban League’s Multicultural Friendship Award in Birmingham, Ala.

 As a leader among his peers in higher education, Dr. Knapp chairs The Oxford Conclave on Global Higher Education, a retreat for college and university presidents held annually England’s University of Oxford.
-He also serves as chair of The New York Times Presidents Council, a representative group of private college presidents who meet with the newspaper’s higher education reporters for background discussions of issues facing institutions and the industry.
-In addition, he serves on the boards of the American Association of Presidents of Independent Colleges and Universities, Clemson University’s Robert J. Rutland Institute for Ethics, and the Pennsylvania Consortium for the Liberal Arts, among several other higher education associations.
+He also has served twice as chair of The New York Times Presidents Council, a representative group of private college presidents who meet with the newspaper’s higher education reporters for background discussions of issues facing institutions and the industry.
+In addition, he serves on the boards of the Council of Independent Colleges, American Association of Presidents of Independent Colleges and Universities, Clemson University’s Robert J. Rutland Institute for Ethics, and the Pennsylvania Consortium for the Liberal Arts, among several other higher education associations.